Step by Step Guide for Launching a New SaaS Product

 There are several ways to build an audience:

-An example of a company that has successfully built a community is Pocus.
+An example of a company that has successfully built a PLC is Pocus.

 Pocus is a product-led sales (PLS) platform that empowers sales teams to prioritize the best opportunities and take the right action, without engineering support.

-Through their Slack channel, Pocus has built their brand as a value-driven leader in the PLS company and developed an audience that they can launch their products to.
+Through their Slack channel, Pocus has built their brand as a value-driven leader in the PLS company and developed an audience which they can launch their products to.

 An example of a company that’s been successful with this is Backlinko.